References for Robert S. Barnett, ex post facto

 A well-known , wealthy Virginian said we could do lunch and I could come

-to his parties as long as his mother was not there--she only did FFV.
+to his parties when his mother was not there--she only did FFV.

 Co-authored the book (Mass Culture) that contributed to